Building & Testing

 test_2d2D transforms, determinants, inverses.

-As of v2.0.0 the suite contains 42 tests across those binaries and covers 99% of the library source.
+The suite covers 99% of the library source.
 Every public symbol is exercised at least once.

 Running a single binary